-This section outlines key elements of Program Integrity, Fraud, and Waste and Abuse (FWA) regulations and is provided as a resource for Providers in Salt Lake County.
+This section outlines key elements of Program Integrity, Fraud, and Waste and Abuse (FWA) regulations and is provided as a resource for Providers serving Tooele County Medicaid members.

-Definitions
+FWA Definitions

-Abuse: Provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in an unnecessary cost to the Medicaid program, or in reimbursement for services that are not Medically Necessary, or that fail to meet professionally recognized standards for health care.
-It also includes Medicaid Member practices that result in unnecessary cost to the Medicaid program.
+Abuse: Provider practices that are inconsistent with sound fiscal, business, or medical practices resulting in unnecessary Medicaid costs.
+Reimbursement for services that are not medically necessary, fail to meet professionally recognized standards of care, or any practice that results in increased costs to Medicaid are also considered abuse.
+Criminal intent need not be alleged or proved to establish abuse.
+See 42 C.F.R. § 455.2.